 Friday 10 March updates:

-From the Pacific County Sheriff's Office and the PCEMA:-A boom has not been placed because the current is quite fast and changes direction with the tides ...
+March 2017 archive from the Pacific County Sheriff's Office and the PCEMA:-A boom has not been placed because the current is quite fast and changes direction with the tides ...

 -Activity at the site is driven by tidal conditions.
 Additionally, attempts continue to determine ownership...